Gray asexuality: Demisexuality

+The term demisexuality was coined in 2006 by Asexual Visibility and Education Network (AVEN).
+The prefix demi- derives from the Vulgar Latin *dimedius, which comes from Latin dimidius, meaning "divided into two equal parts, halved."

 A demisexual person does not experience sexual attraction until they have formed a strong emotional connection with a prospective partner.
-The definition of "emotional bond" varies from person to person inasmuch as the elements of the split attraction model can vary.
+The definition of "emotional bond" varies from person to person in as much as the elements of the split attraction model can vary.
 Demisexuals can have any romantic orientation.
 People in the asexual spectrum communities often switch labels throughout their lives, and fluidity in orientation and identity is a common attitude.

 Demisexuality, as a component of the asexuality spectrum, is included in queer activist communities such as GLAAD and The Trevor Project, and itself has finer divisions.

 Demisexuality is a common theme (or trope) in romantic novels that has been termed 'compulsory demisexuality'.
 Within fictitious prose, the paradigm of sex being only truly pleasurable when the partners are in love is a trait stereotypically more commonly associated with female characters.
 The intimacy of the connection also allows for an exclusivity to take place.

 Post-doctorate research on the subject has been done since at least 2013, and podcasts and social media have also raised public awareness of the sexual orientation.
 Some public figures, such as Michaela Kennedy-Cuomo, who have come out as demisexual have also raised awareness, though they typically face some degree of ridicule for their sexuality.
 The word gained entry to the Oxford English Dictionary in March 2022, with its earliest usage (as a noun) dating to 2006.

+Fictosexuality

+Fictosexuality refers to the sexual attraction towards fictional characters, encompassing those who lack attraction to real individuals and fall within the spectrum of gray asexuality.
+These individuals can be found within online asexual communities.
+In recent times, certain fictosexuals have actively participated in queer activism.